seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 reflection should hurt her.

 **CLOTEN**
-Come, I’ll to my chamber.
+Come, I'll to my chamber.
 Would there had been some
 hurt done!

 **SECOND LORD**